alexboia/WP-Trip-Summary/README.txt

 5. For those with plug-in versions older than 0.2.1, please see here notes on updating to plug-in version 0.2.1: https://github.com/alexboia/WP-Trip-Summary/blob/master/README-UPDATE-021.md

 == Changelog ==

+= 0.3.0 =
+- Fixed bug on unix platforms.

 = 0.2.9 =
 - Added rider's log feature;